BU-NU-CLOUD-SP16/Cloud-vSwitch/README.md

 # Introduction

-Cloud vSwitch seeks to provide a secure and streamlined IT independent VPN as a service in the cloud, targeted to organizations with no IT department or users without VPN experience.
+[Cloud vSwitch Project](http://bu-nu-cloud-sp16.github.io/Cloud-vSwitch/) seeks to provide a secure and streamlined IT independent VPN as a service in the cloud, targeted to organizations with no IT department or users without VPN experience.

 # Features